verrannt/enas-compression/README.md

 pip install -r requirements.txt
 ```

-### Running experiment
+### Running experiments

 Please run everything from the root of this repository to ensure saving works correctly.
 Assuming you have configured the `Configs` in `main.py` or left them at their default values, you can now run experiments using the following scheme:

 ```sh
 python src/main.py <n_runs> <experiment_name>
 ```
 `n_runs` denotes the number of runs you want to execute the experiment.
 Pass `1` to try it out, but to collect results you should use a higher number, like `10`, such that randomly bad results can be averaged out.
-These tend to occure frequently due to the random initialisation of compressed networks, but we found that in 10 runs we usually only find 1 or 2 outliers.
+These tend to occur frequently due to the random initialisation of compressed networks, but we found that in 10 runs we usually only find 1 or 2 outliers.

-All experiments are automatically save.
+All experiments are automatically saved.
 Therefore, provide the `experiment_name` of your choice when calling the script.

 A full example of an experiment we conducted for our report thus looks like this: